josh-works/josh-works.github.io/index.md

 👋, I'm Josh.

-My website serves as scratch pad for my ideas and words.
+This website serves as scratch pad for my ideas and words.

 I value coherence, meaningfulness, compassion, and kindness.